Care and feeding of your reindeer

 Game over.

-Taken from a review of an ipad app called ‘Dental Surgery’, 4th December 2012.
-Submitted by Mat Riches.
+From a review of an ipad app called ‘Dental Surgery’.
+By Mat Riches.

 Kugel decided then and there